plowsof/flipstarter-waas-wip/README.md

 cd /etc/nginx/sites-available
 nano getwishlisted.xyz
 ```
 Nano is a text editor, it will create the file and allow me to begin editing it.
-I'll paste this inside:
+I'll paste this inside: (we will be returning to this file later to paste something under the location /donate{} block)
 ```
 server {
     listen 80;